ChrisAlves210/Parts-website/README.md

 - On load (and when you click "Refresh Prices"), the site fetches `prices.json` and updates the Price column by matching the SKU.
 - For GitHub Pages or any static hosting, commit and push updates to `prices.json` to change live prices.

-Advanced (optional):
-- If you have an external API endpoint returning the same JSON shape, you can change the fetch URL in `script.js`.